Graduate Student's Guide to Submitting an NSF DDIG Proposal

 10. As soon as the budget has been approved by ORA, your proposal can be routed through the IU Kuali Coeus (KC) system.
 Your PI or an ORA specialist can create the route sheet in KC [you will be listed as co-PI], and then your advisor must electronically "submit" the route sheet to initiate the university approval process.
 This process can move quite quickly, but it is prudent to start the KC routing process at least 5 business days before the deadline, to allow ample time for all offices to approve the sheet.

 11. In addition to the project description that you've already been sweating over—going through multiple revisions with the help of your advisor—there are several other documents you must prepare as separate files to upload in FastLane.
 Do not wait until the last minute to work on these; the summary and context statements are critical to the success of your proposal, and you will want to go through several revisions of these with your advisor.
+Be sure to use ORA’s tipsheet (linked in the sidebox) for many helpful hints on preparing these various sections.

 a.
 Biosketch.
 Use your advisor's as a model, and don't worry if you don't have anything relevant to list for many of the sections.
 Check the relevant instructions in the current Grant Proposal Guide to make sure you get the format correct.

-b.
+c.
 Project Summary.
 This section is very important, so be sure to follow the instructions in the program solicitation and the Grant Proposal Guide very carefully.
 If you do not address in this section both review criteria (intellectual merit and the broader impacts) your proposal will not be reviewed.

-c.
+d.
 Cited references.

-d.
+e.
 Context for Improvement.
 This is added as a supplemental document.

-e.
+f.
 Statement of Candidacy.
 This is also added as a supplemental document.
 Ask Gretchen nicely to generate this document as a signed pdf, or you can scan the hard copy she prints for you.

-f.
+g.
 Data Management Plan.
 This is now required for all research proposals.
 NSF will reject without review any proposal that does not have this file.
 Work with your advisor on this document; they have access to samples on OnCourse.

-g.
+h.
 Supporting Documents.
 If your proposal involves work outside your PI's lab, you may want to include one of more letters of agreement documenting arrangements you've made to use equipment, visit field sites, work in another lab/department/country, etc. Consult with the person who will sign the letter, but in general the most efficient way to get a letter of this sort is to draft the complete letter yourself, and then send it to your collaborator with a request to edit it and return you a signed copy on their letterhead.

 12. There are also several forms that you can fill out within FastLane.